tryton/tryton/doc/index.rst

 The tax codes defines a tree structure and are used to create the tax reports.
 They are used to collect the tax amounts and the base amounts of the invoices.
-The Tax Code model contains the followong fields:
+The Tax Code model contains the following fields:

 - Name
 - Code
 - Active: A checkbox that allow to disable the tax code.
 - Company: The company for which the tax code is defined.
 - Parent, Children: Parent and children tax codes.
-- Sum: The sum of all amounts corresponding to this tax code.
+- Sum: The sum of all amounts corresponding to this tax code for the selected periods.

 Tax